readthedocs/addons/docs/releasing.rst

    .. code-block:: bash

-      bumpver update --allow-dirty --patch  # use --minor if it introduces new features
+      bumpver update --allow-dirty --minor # use --patch if it only introduces bug fixes

 #.
 Deploy (if needed) the new files using Read the Docs's `deploy-addons.sh <https://github.com/readthedocs/readthedocs-ops/blob/main/deploy/deploy-addons.sh>`_ script.